Regularized joint mixture models

 The remainder of the paper is structured as follows.
-In Section \ref{model} we lay out the model specification and discuss the regularization methods under consideration as well as efficient tuning strategies within the latent framework.
-Computational and theoretical details of the EM are covered in Section \ref{EM}.
+In Section \ref{model} we lay out the model specification and discuss the regularization methods under consideration as well as efficient tuning strategies.
+Computational and theoretical details of the expectation-maximization (EM) optimization are covered in Section \ref{EM}.
 In Section \ref{prediction} we discuss prediction using RJMs and discuss how predictive measures can potentially be used for cluster selection.
-In Section \ref{simulations} we present empirical examples, focusing initially on small problems and then proceeding to larger scale simulations based on real data.
+In Section \ref{simulations} we present empirical examples, focusing initially on small-scale simulations and then proceeding to larger scale semi-synthetic experiments and applications to real data.
 The paper concludes with a discussion in Section \ref{disc}.